wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/PIEgressQuickStart.md

 Complete the following steps to configure Edge Storage periodic egress for the PI Web API endpoint and credentials:

-1. Create a JSON file containing one or more egress endpoints, by copying the following example into any text editor.
+1. Create a JSON file containing one or more egress endpoints, by copying the following example into a text editor.

    ```json
    [{